-You’ve probably never heard of Systemic Exertion Intolerance Disease (SEID) before, but that’s only because it’s a new name for a debilitating disease that’s been around for a long time but doesn’t get a lot of attention (or funding).
+You’ve probably never heard of Systemic Exertion Intolerance Disease (SEID) before, but that’s only because it’s a new name for a debilitating disease that’s been around for a long time.
+It doesn’t get a lot of attention or funding.

-With so many names for the same medical condition already, why another new name now?
+With so many names for the same medical condition already, why a new name now?

-Well, after more than a year of extensive research, committee meetings, consultations with patients and experts, two public sessions and a comprehensive literature review, the prestigious U.S. Institute of Medicine issued a new, 330 page detailed report on ME/CFS on .
-The report highlights the need for more research, introduces new diagnostic criteria for ME/CFS and recommends a new name for ME/CFS.
+Well, after more than a year of extensive research, committee meetings, consultations with patients and experts, two public sessions and a comprehensive literature review, the prestigious US Institute of Medicine issued a new 330-page detailed report on ME/CFS on February 10, 2015.
+The report highlights the need for more research, introduces new diagnostic criteria and recommends a new name for ME/CFS.

 Here’s their explanation for the new name that I’ve extrapolated from various parts of their public release and presentation slides:

 Several studies have shown that the term “chronic fatigue syndrome” affects patients’ perceptions of their illness as well as the reactions of others, including medical personnel, family members, and colleagues.
 This label can trivialize the seriousness of the condition and promotes misunderstanding of the illness.
 The committee agrees that this term does not serve ME/CFS patients well.